lemunozm/service-io/README.md

 service-io = "0.1"
 ```

-## No hosting server use-case <span id="no-hosting-server"/>
-If you want to offer some custom service that uses *custom server code*
-you are forced to pay and maintain a hosting server,
-even if the service you are offering is eventual or does not use many resources.

-To solve this problem, you can use the already existent email infrastructure
-using the IMAP and SMTP protocols to handle the emails as requests / responses and link them with your services.

-`service-io` helps in this context.
-Run locally an instance of `service-io` with IMAP/SMTP connectors.
-The IMAP connector will fetch periodically the emails your clients sends,
-then your services will process those emails and generate a response,
-and finally the SMTP connector will deliver the response emails back to the user.

-Anyone from any device with an email client can interact with your local server deployment.
-There is **no hosting maintenance** and **no front-end app development**.

-// Image

 ## Example
 Simply send an email with `public-ip` in the subject and you will obtain a response with your public ip!